 He has published more than 100 works, many of which were bestsellers in Europe and America, and translated into more than 30 languages.

-He has frequently delivered public lectures and held retreats in Hong Kong, co-organized by the HKU Centre of Buddhist Studies, together with other institutions and Buddhist organisations, which have attracted many thousands of participants, both HKU members and those from the Hong Kong community.
+He has frequently delivered public lectures and held retreats in Hong Kong, co-organised by the HKU Centre of Buddhist Studies, together with other institutions and Buddhist organisations, which have attracted many thousands of participants, both HKU members and those from the Hong Kong community.

 In recognition of his contributions to world peace and humanity, the University has resolved to confer upon him the degree of Doctor of Social Sciences honoris causa.